Site icon Texas Travel Talk

 Texas State Capitol

-The Texas State Capitol is located in downtown Austin and is one of Texas’ most iconic buildings and one of the most impressive state capitols in the country.
+The Texas State Capitol, located in downtown Austin, is one of Texas’s most iconic buildings and one of the most impressive state capitols in the country.

-Visitors can take a guided tour of the building or stroll around leisurely.
+Visitors can take a guided tour of the building or stroll through it at their leisure.
 Touring the State Capitol Building is a must, especially if you’re a Texan.
 I think I’ve only visited three times in my life.
-I’m due to take my grandson for sure.

-Austin is known as one of the most beautiful cities in Texas, with its iconic skyline and famous music scene.
-Having the title Live Music Capital of the World, you can definitely do more there besides touring the Capitol.
+Austin is renowned as one of the most beautiful cities in Texas, boasting an iconic skyline and a famous music scene.
+Having the title Live Music Capital of the World, you can do more there besides touring the Capitol.
 Making a weekend out of your visit is easy, with live entertainment on every corner.
-It is an outdoor lover’s paradise with many opportunities to hike, bike, camp, and kayak.
+It is an outdoor lover’s paradise, offering numerous opportunities to hike, bike, camp, and kayak.

 Texas Hill Country

-In the small town of Dripping Springs, you’ll find Hamilton Pool, with daring limestone cliffs and beautiful waterfalls.
+In the small town of Dripping Springs, you’ll find Hamilton Pool Preserve, with daring limestone cliffs and beautiful waterfalls.
 It was once a popular swimming hole, but swimming is no longer allowed.
 Jacob’s Well in Wimberley offers swimming and is worth a trip (I hear).

-While in Dripping Springs, visit the visitor center and ask about the true dripping springs.
-Ask if they have time to tell how the town got its name.
+While in Dripping Springs, visit the visitor center and ask about the true “dripping springs,” and where it’s located.
+Ask if they have time to tell you how the town got its name.
 The springs are on private property and across the street from the visitor center.

-The Gruene Historic District in New Braunfels features several shops, boutiques, and restaurants, including the Gruene Hall, one of Austin’s oldest dance halls.
+The Gruene Historic District in New Braunfels is a top attraction in itself that features several shops, boutiques, and restaurants with views of the river, including the Gruene Hall, one of Austin’s oldest dance halls.
 The banks of the Guadalupe River adorn the town.
 You can also rent inner tubes to float the river.
-There is a company around the corner from the town –ask someone where it is if you can’t find it.
+There is a company around the corner from town where you can rent water toys–ask someone where it is if you can’t find it.

 South Texas